crc-atlas

 Single-cell Colorectal Cancer Atlas

-High-resolution single-cell atlas reveals diversity and plasticity of tissue-resident neutrophils in colorectal cancer
+Single-cell integration and multi-modal profiling reveals phenotypes and spatial organization of neutrophils in colorectal cancer

 The single cell colorectal cancer atlas is a resource integrating more than 4.27 million cells from 650 patients across 49 studies (77 datasets) representing 7 billion expression values.
 These samples encompass the full spectrum of disease progression, from normal colon to polyps, primary tumors, and metastases, covering both early and advanced stages of CRC.
 Additionally, to address the limited availability of neutrophil single-cell data, we supplemented the atlas by analyzing samples from 12 CRC patients using a platform that captures cells with very low transcript counts.
 We present a high-resolution view of CRC with 62 major cell types or states, revealing different cell-type composition patterns in CRC subtypes.